Syngenta: Paraquat and Parkinson's disease

 In June 2021, Syngenta paid $187.5 million to settle an unknown number of cases in Illinois and California, implicating the company's Paraquat herbicide as a cause of Parkinson's disease.

-In 2024 more than 5,000 Americans have active lawsuits against Syngenta, alleging ties between use of the paraquat herbicide product, Gramoxone, and the onset of Parkinson's disease.
+In 2024, more than 5,000 Americans have active lawsuits against Syngenta, alleging ties between use of the paraquat herbicide product, Gramoxone, and the onset of Parkinson's disease.
 Syngenta denies any causal link between its product and Parkinson's disease.
 Syngenta took steps in April 2025 to resolve the majority of approximately 5,800 lawsuits pending in multidistrict litigation in federal court in Illinois.
 In addition, there were approximately 450 lawsuits pending in California state court and many more in state courts across the country.

 Internal documents from Syngenta, unsealed as part of court proceedings, showed a memo from the company's head of regulatory sciences, Lewis Smith, warning about the scientific consensus that paraquat was linked to Parkinson's disease.

+In January 2026, Syngenta settled a lawsuit from a retired landscaper who had developed Parkinson's disease after decades of using Paraquat.
+The case was just about to go to trial in Philadelphia, Pennsylvania.